HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value: 👂 heard
+  - value: 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable: 👂 heard
+  - variable: 🖐️ used
-  - constant: 👂 heard
+  - constant: 🖐️ used
-  - scalar: 👂 heard
+  - scalar: 🖐️ used
-  - literal: 👂 heard
+  - literal: 🖐️ used
-  - expression: 👂 heard
+  - expression: 🖐️ used
-  - heap
+  - heap: 🖐️ used
-  - function: 👂 heard
+  - function: 🖐️ used
-  - procedure: 👂 heard
+  - procedure: 🖐️ used
-  - method: 👂 heard
+  - method: 🖐️ used
-  - class: 👂 heard
+  - class: 🖐️ used
-  - prototype
+  - prototype: 🖐️ used
-  - event: 👂 heard
+  - event: 🖐️ used
-  - type: 👂 heard
+  - type: 🖐️ used
-  - primitive types
+  - primitive types: 👂 heard
-  - reference types
+  - reference types: 👂 heard
-  - flag
+  - flag: 🖐️ used
-  - lexical scope
+  - lexical scope: 👂 heard
-  - code block
+  - code block: 🖐️ used
-  - conditions
+  - conditions: 🎓 known
-  - loops
+  - loops: 🎓 known
-  - assignment
+  - assignment: 🖐️ used
-  - regular expression
+  - regular expression: 🖐️ used
-  - interface
+  - interface: 👂 heard
-  - contract
+  - contract: 👂 heard
-  - module: 👂 heard
+  - module: 🖐️ used
-  - call stack
+  - call stack: 👂 heard
 - Functions
-  - signature: 👂 heard
+  - signature: 🖐️ used
-  - argument: 👂 heard
+  - argument: 🖐️ used
-  - parameter: 👂 heard
+  - parameter: 🖐️ used
-  - pure function
+  - pure function: 🎓 known
-  - lambda expression
+  - lambda expression: 🎓 known
   - side effects: 👂 heard
-  - closure
+  - closure: 👂 heard
-  - partial application
+  - partial application: 👂 heard
-  - curry
+  - curry: 🎓 known
-  - higher order
+  - higher order: 👂 heard
-  - recursion
+  - recursion: 🎓 known
   - callback: 👂 heard
   - listener
   - compose
   - pipe
   - memoize: 👂 heard
-  - wrapper
+  - wrapper: 👂 heard
   - functor
   - monad
   - monoid
   - generator: 👂 heard
   - coroutine
 - Data structures
-  - array: 👂 heard
+  - array: 🖐️ used
-  - structure: 👂 heard
+  - structure: 🖐️ used
   - record: 👂 heard
-  - enum
+  - enum: 👂 heard
   - instance: 👂 heard
-  - object: 👂 heard
+  - object: 🖐️ used
-  - class: 👂 heard
+  - class: 🖐️ used
   - collection
   - set: 👂 heard
   - hash table